Advertiser Disclosure

 • It helps stakeholders analyze the effectiveness of the strategies the business has implemented so far and whether the existing strategies should be continued or if they need to try something new to increase profitability.

-In short, an income statement is a tool that you can use to analyze the efficiency of a company’s operations, its performance relative to competitors, underperforming sectors within the company, and gauge its ability to generate consistent profits.
+In short, an income statement is a tool that you can use to analyze the efficiency of a company’s operations, its performance relative to competitors, and underperforming sectors within the company, as well as gauge its ability to generate consistent profits.

 Cash Flow Statements